Stuart Ripley

 Stuart Edward Ripley (born 20 November 1967) is an English former professional footballer who played as a winger from 1985 until 2002, notably in the Premier League for Blackburn Rovers and Southampton.
 He was part of the Rovers squad that won the title in the 1994–95 season.
 Prior to this he had played just under 250 times in the Football League for Middlesbrough.
-He also appeared professionally for Barnsley and Sheffield Wednesday.
+He also appeared professionally for Bolton Wanderers, Barnsley and Sheffield Wednesday.
 He earned two national caps for England.

 Ripley retired from professional football in 2002 and after working as a sports physio is now working as a solicitor.

 Club career

 Middlesbrough

 Ripley first made his name with Middlesbrough in the late 1980s, before achieving success in a £1.3 million move to Blackburn Rovers, helping them to the league title in the 1994–95 season and becoming a cult hero.
 In the 1991–1992 season he helped Middlesbrough achieve promotion to the newly founded Premier League, as well as playing an important role in Middlesbrough getting through to the League Cup semi-final.
 They also reached the fifth round of the FA Cup losing in a replay to Portsmouth.